yabb85/controlP/docs/source/protocol.rst

     'GBP08\r\nGCP01110100000000200"Garbage"\r\nGDP000010000800012\r\nGEP01002"Supervixen"\r\nGEP02102"Queer"\r\nGEP03002"Only Happy When It Rains"\r\nGEP04002"As Heaven Is Wide"\r\nGEP05002"Not My Idea"\r\nGEP06002"A Stroke Of Luck"\r\nGEP07002"Vow"\r\nGEP08002"Stupid Girl"\r\n'

 GBP
 ***

-First instructtion returned when the scrren status is required, explain the number of GEP must be parsed.
+First instructtion returned when the screen status is required, explain the number of GEP must be parsed.

 +-----+----+
 | GBP | aa |